Educational Leadership

 This course introduces students to the various genres of writing for social action.
 Students examine the writing methods, genres, and audiences of authors who effectively engage in writing to effect social transformation.
 Students will compose their own writing for social change to disseminate the findings of their dissertation research project.

-EDDL 7105 Dissertation Advising 3 Credits
+EDDL 7105 Dissertation Advising 1 Credit

 An assigned faculty advisor will provide mentoring and feedback throughout the program to support research and dissertation writing/preparation.
+Students who have completed coursework but not defended the dissertation will need to register for EDDL 7105 every semester until they have done so.

 EDDL 7110 Contemporary Issues in Higher Education 3 Credits